apache/zeppelin/docs/rest-api/rest-notebookRepo.md

     <tr>
       <td>Fail code</td>
       <td>
-        404 when the specified notebook repository doesn't existed <br/> 406 for invalid payload <br/>
+        404 when the specified notebook repository doesn't exist <br/> 406 for invalid payload <br/>
         500 for any other errors
       </td>